pat-123/bigmart/README.md

-This project is about sales prediction of items in a mart.
+This project is about predicting contribution to outlet sales, against each item that is sold, given mrp,store location, store size, item type and other features.

 # Few points worth mentioning regarding directory structure:
 - csv is placed under data/raw/